jplew/netlify-blog/content/posts/2019-12-12-script-ideas.md

 He tries to escape?

-An experiment to isolate children from the corruption endemic in modern living An Amish tale (the witness, Harrison Ford)
+An experiment to isolate children from the corruption endemic to modern living An Amish tale (the witness, Harrison Ford)

 Like the secret remote viewing program